“The mind is its own place and in itself, can make a Heaven of Hell, a Hell of Heaven.”

 Why hadn’t the proximity alerts gone off?
 How was this possible?
 The metal man had come to him for three nights now, talking at length about empire, and destiny – and how he was to be the greatest leader the United Soviet Socialist Stellar Republic would ever know.
 But now – he was sure – the metal man was not in his dream.
 He was really here speaking to him in his mind, telepathically Andrei presumed.
 He had read enough science fiction and he was imaginative and open-minded enough.

-“In the same way the founders of the republic brought all of humanity together and took them to the stars, you will unite the peoples of yet undiscovered worlds and unite all beings everywhere in the just distribution of prosperity across all known space.”
+“In the same way the founders of the republic brought all of humanity together and took them to stars, you will unite the peoples of yet undiscovered worlds and unite all in the prosperity of the motherland.”

 Then, Andrei felt a rush of ambition for he sensed truth in the robot’s words.
 His panic ceased and the clockwork gears placed in his mind through the dreams of the last few nights clicked into place, meshed together, and began to turn.